 Boulder Reservoir is 17 miles north on single track 4x4 road from Wall Canyon Reservoir or 82 miles from Wall Canyon through Cedarville and around, should you choose to go to Boulder from Wall.
 If you are pulling a trailer, your only choice is to take the longer route through Cedarville.
 If you have a good clearance/tires 4x4 or ATV/UTV you can make the trek through Wall Canyon from the reservoir to Boulder or visa-versa if you want to do a day trip.

-Nearest services, including gas, in the area are located in Gerlach and Centerville.
+Nearest services, including gas, in the area are located in Gerlach, NV and Centerville, CA.

 Wall Canyon wilderness (Photo by Bob Wick, BLM)